ssdev-95/tags-generator/README.md

   - [x] a tag can be generated in various formats
   - [x] generated tags can be saved
   - [x] unit tests
+  - [x] containerization with docker
+  - [ ] send generated tag images to a CDN/Cloud
   - [ ] develop a frontend to consume this api and make it easier for users on browser
+  - [ ] add authentication
   - [ ] users can see actual generated tags
-  - [ ] containerization with docker
   - [ ] deploy